tr1stanm/strange_attractors/README.md

 # Author

-All code and testing for this project was written by Tristan Miller.
+All code and testing for this project not mentioned as part of the dependencies was written by Tristan Miller.

 Please credit me if you refer to it somewhere.